 Electronic Health Records Improve Communication with Patients

 EHRs also ease engagement with patients.
 Most EHR systems offer a patient portal system.
-This allows the patient to log on to review medical records, test results, and medications.
+This allows the patient to log on to review online blood test results, medical records and medications.

 This also allows patients to view notes from their most recent visit with ease.
 That way, they can access the most current tests and prescriptions that they have on file.
 Additionally, many portals let the patient directly contact doctors with their questions.

 Taken together, this lets patients be more proactive with their health care management.
 It’s also easier for them to engage with their physician in case of any questions or concerns that arise.

 One of the biggest benefits of electronic health records is a new era of coordinated care.
 EHRs track accurate, up-to-date patient information in a central location.
 This electronic information is then easy to share with other clinicians.

 If a patient goes to several clinicians at the same location, every clinician has access to their history and treatment.
 It reduces the chances that redundant tests or procedures will take place.

 In the future, EHR systems will likely be able to interact with one another.
 That way, full patient information will be able to be shared between providers as well.
 Learn more about EHR and its ability to improve coordinated care.

 Electronic health records also offer better patient record security.
 EHR systems have to be HIPPA compliant since they record protected health information.

 EHR providers are required to have their EHR systems adhere to HIPPA compliance.
 That means that your EHR system should take care of your HIPPA compliance for you.